kubeslice-ent/kubetally-installer/README.md

   kubeconfig: ""  # Path to the kubeconfig file specific to the controller
   kubecontext: ""  # Kubecontext specific to the controller; if empty, uses the global context
   namespace: "kubeslice-controller"  # Kubernetes namespace where the controller will be installed
-  release: "kubetally-controller-release"  # Helm release name for the controller
+  release: "kubetally-controller"  # Helm release name for the controller
   chart: "kubetally-controller"  # Helm chart name for the controller
   inline_values:  # Inline Helm values for the controller chart
     global: